A simple red cartoon-style telephone handset icon, isolated on a white background.

 3. Use a reputable email verification service

-Use an email verification service that can help identify invalid email addresses, spam traps, and other potential email deliverability issues.
+• Use an email verification service that can help identify invalid email addresses, spam traps, and other potential email deliverability issues in a contact list.

 4. Monitor email engagement metrics